Tutorial

 However, if I visit http://localhost:4000/private that page is still accessible.
 What I want is to be redirected to http://localhost:4000/session/new.

-To add that, I need to to more changes to my routes file.
+To add that, I need to make more changes to my routes file.
 I will add a new pipeline called :protected and a new scope that uses that pipeline.
 I will also make sure to move my route inside that.

-# lib/tutorial_web/router.ex
+# lib/my_app_web/router.ex

 pipeline :protected do